derrick-yu1/4-Bit-CPU/README.md

 ```

 ## How code is loaded into RAM in the testbench:
-In the “Overview of Architecture” section, there are two 4:1 mux for the address input of the RAM and the data input of the RAM.
-The muxes select whether the address and data inputted into the RAM is either from the machine code during programming mode or from the memory address register or bus in run mode.
+In the “Overview of Architecture” section, there is two 4:1 mux for the address input of the RAM and the data input of the RAM.
+The muxes select whether the address and data inputted into the RAM are either from the machine code during programming mode or from the memory address register or bus in run mode.
 When you are uploading the machine code to the RAM, the mux will be set to output whatever is from the machine code for both address and the data input (in programming mode).
 When you are done uploading the object file, the mux will then select the memory address register for the address of the RAM and the bus for the data input (now in run mode)

 # What happens in RUN Mode
 Each instruction will take six clock cycles (CPI = 6).
-This is because most instructions (arithmetic, BRLINK/Z) will take all six clock cycles, so no-operations were added to those instructions that did not need all six clock cycles to be completed.
+This is because most instructions (arithmetic, BRLINK/Z) will take all six clock cycles, so no operations were added to those instructions that did not need all six clock cycles to be completed.
 Each clock cycle has a very specific purpose in how to execute the instruction.
-As a result, they will be referred to as “T States” (T1-T6), where the first clock cycle is T1, the second clock cycle is T2, etc. The functionality of T1-T4 are the same for all instructions:
+As a result, they will be referred to as “T States” (T1-T6), where the first clock cycle is T1, the second clock cycle is T2, etc. The functionality of T1-T4 is the same for all instructions:

-In the diagrams below, the "green colored" modules are ones that have at least one change in the state of their control pins.
-This is for sequential modules (which makes up most of the CPU except for the muxes).
+In the diagrams below, the "green colored" modules have at least one change in the state of their control pins.
+This is for sequential modules (which make up most of the CPU except for the muxes).

 ### T1-T4 Cycle